1 - Overview

 Table.
 Report detailed information items

-Creating a Usage Policy
+Create Usage Policy

-To create a usage policy, follow these steps:
+To create a usage policy, follow these steps.

 • Enter or select the required information.